John Amery: Arrest

-Amery continued to broadcast and write propaganda in Berlin until late 1944 when he travelled to Northern Italy to lend support to Italian dictator Benito Mussolini's Salò Republic.
+Amery continued to broadcast and write propaganda in Berlin until late 1944 when he travelled to Northern Italy to lend support to Benito Mussolini's Salò Republic.
 On 25 April 1945, Amery was captured along with his French mistress Michelle Thomas by Italian partisans from the Garibaldi Brigade near Como.
 Amery and Thomas were initially to be executed, but both of them were eventually sent to Milan, where they were handed over to Allied authorities.
 Amery was wearing the uniform of the "Muti Legion", a fascist paramilitary organisation.
 The British army officer who took him into custody was Captain Alan Whicker, later known as a broadcaster.

 Amery was returned to the United Kingdom by air.
 With him on the flight was William Joyce, the propaganda broadcaster widely known as "Lord Haw-Haw".
 They were escorted by three armed soldiers and Leonard Burt, a senior police officer seconded to the British Army Intelligence Corps.

-Trial and execution
+Prosecution and execution

-Amery was tried for treason in London.
+Amery was prosecuted for treason in London.
 In a preliminary hearing, he argued that he had never attacked Britain and was an anti-Communist, not a Nazi.
 At the same time, his brother Julian attempted to show that John had become a Spanish citizen, and therefore would legally be incapable of committing treason against the United Kingdom.

 His counsel, Gerald Osborne Slade KC, meanwhile, tried to show that the accused was mentally ill.
 Amery's sanity was questioned by his own father, Leo, but all efforts to have the court consider his mental state were unsuccessful.
-Further attempts at a defence were suddenly abandoned on the first day of his trial, 28 November 1945, when to general astonishment, Amery pleaded guilty to eight charges of treason, and was sentenced to death.
-The trial lasted just eight minutes.
+Further attempts at a defence were suddenly abandoned on the first day of his scheduled trial, 28 November 1945 when, to general astonishment, Amery pleaded guilty to eight charges of treason, and was sentenced to death.
+The hearing lasted just eight minutes.

 Before accepting Amery's guilty plea, the judge, Mr Justice Humphreys, made certain that Amery realised the only permissible penalty would be death by hanging.
 After satisfying himself that Amery fully understood the consequences of pleading guilty, the judge announced this verdict:

-Amery was hanged in Wandsworth Prison on 19 December 1945 by executioner Albert Pierrepoint, who in his autobiography described Amery as "the bravest person I'd ever hanged", and buried in the prison cemetery.
-Amery actually quipped as he was led to the scaffold, "I've always wanted to meet you, Mr Pierrepoint, though not of course under these circumstances!"
+Amery was hanged in Wandsworth Prison on 19 December 1945 by executioner Albert Pierrepoint, and buried in the prison cemetery.
 In 1996, Julian Amery had his brother's remains exhumed and cremated, scattering his ashes in France.

 An epitaph by his father appears in The Empire at Bay.
 The Leo Amery Diaries.
 1929–1945: